SeaQL/seaql.github.io/SeaORM/docs/03-generate-entity/02-entity-structure.md

 ### Table Name

-The `table_name` attribute specify the corresponding table in database.
+The `table_name` attribute specifies the corresponding table in the database.
 Optionally, you can also specify the database schema by `schema_name` (Postgres only).

 ```rust